raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-(either by sending the client a Retry Delay message, or by forcibly aborting the underlying transport connection) the client SHOULD try to reconnect, to that server instance, or to another suitable server instance, if more than one is available.
+(either by sending the client a Retry Delay message, or by forcibly aborting the underlying transport connection) the client SHOULD try to reconnect, to that service instance, or to another suitable service instance, if more than one is available.
-If reconnecting to the same server instance, the client MUST respect the indicated delay, if available, before attempting to reconnect.
+If reconnecting to the same service instance, the client MUST respect the indicated delay, if available, before attempting to reconnect.

-If the server instance will only be out of service for a short maintenance period, it should use a value a little longer that the expected maintenance window.
+If the service instance will only be out of service for a short maintenance period, it should use a value a little longer that the expected maintenance window.
 It should not default to a very large delay value, or clients may not attempt to reconnect after it resumes service.

-If a particular server instance does not want a client to reconnect ever (perhaps the server instance is being de-commissioned), it SHOULD set the retry delay to the maximum value 0xFFFFFFFF (2^32-1 milliseconds, approximately 49.7 days).
+If a particular service instance does not want a client to reconnect ever (perhaps the service instance is being de-commissioned), it SHOULD set the retry delay to the maximum value 0xFFFFFFFF (2^32-1 milliseconds, approximately 49.7 days).
 It is not possible to instruct a client to stay away for longer than 49.7 days.
-If, after 49.7 days, the DNS or other configuration information still indicates that this is the valid server instance for a particular service, then clients MAY attempt to reconnect.
+If, after 49.7 days, the DNS or other configuration information still indicates that this is the valid service instance for a particular service, then clients MAY attempt to reconnect.
-In reality, if a client is rebooted or otherwise lose state, it may well attempt to reconnect before 49.7 days elapses, for as long as the DNS or other configuration information continues to indicate that this is the server instance the client should use.
+In reality, if a client is rebooted or otherwise lose state, it may well attempt to reconnect before 49.7 days elapses, for as long as the DNS or other configuration information continues to indicate that this is the service instance the client should use.

 ***